spencerjbeckwith/bionicle/README.md

 - Yikes, this is complex.
 I'm starting to think the amount of functionality that can be truly re-used between server and client is a bit more limited than I thought.
 - spend some time thinking about this.
 Boy

-- New actions to implement and test:
-    - Flee - must integrate into BattleController.checkWinCondition and startRound
-        - Every battle must have a "canFlee" flag - so you can't run from bosses or other players
-        - Battle ends when all foes have fled or one ally has fled.
-    - Give
-        - Should Battlers have an inventory limit?
-Probably.
-Where and how will it be enforced?
-I guess that depends on where the items come from.
-    - Switch Mask

 - Standardize errors thrown by rejected promises
     - Should rejections signify an application error, or natural game problems?
 When would they change and how do you account for this?
     - This will be tough to do, so maybe try approaching it from the top-down level once BattleController.startRound is mostly solid
     - But because rejections stop an entire promise chain... nothing should "naturally" reject.
 So forget that.
 All rejections should be counted as application errors.
-- Begin working on client and adding animations to Actions/turns - making them non-instantaneous
-- Design battle HUD
-- Make sprite fonts for GL

 - Everything lmao

 # Questions to Answer